Geni-Wazir/chowkidar-scanner/README.md

 ```

 ## Contributing:
-Contributions to Sasori are welcome!
+Contributions to Chowkidar Scanner are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code improvements, please follow the following guidelines.

 1. **Fork the Repository:** Begin by forking the Chowkidar Scanner repository to your GitHub account.
 2. **Create a Branch:** Create a new branch for your work to keep your changes separate from the main codebase.